 - All applications running in Session 0 that utilise the Microsoft message queue will freeze during that time, resuming once the blockage self-corrects.

 This is a known bug in Microsoft Windows (specifically observed on Server 2012, Server 2012 R2 and Server 2016).
 This is due to either the RDP display driver running on Session 0 crashing or the RDP User Mode Port Redirector crashing.
 Check the Windows Event logs to determine what is failing.
-Try the following two workarounds to see if it alleviates the problem:
+This issue might also be caused by VMware's SVGA Driver.
+Please see this article Switching to Session 0 Causes Desktop Failure on VMware Virtual Machines.
+Otherwise, try the following two workarounds to see if it alleviates the problem:

 - Cease using RDP to connect to your machine